Jeff Locke (baseball): The Redstone Rocket

 Locke is nicknamed "The Redstone Rocket".
 In June 2006, The Conway Daily Sun sports editor Lloyd Jones established the nickname because of Locke's fastball, the name of his hometown (Redstone, New Hampshire, a village within the town of Conway, New Hampshire), and in reference to America's first man in space, Alan Shepard of Derry, New Hampshire, whose Freedom 7 flight was launched by a Redstone rocket.

 Career

 Atlanta Braves

 Locke was the first selection in the second round in the 2006 Major League Baseball draft by the Atlanta Braves.
 Locke was assigned to the Gulf Coast Braves (Rookie League) upon signing with the organization on June 18, 2006.
 In June 2007 the Atlanta Braves assigned Locke to the Danville Braves in the Advanced Rookie Appalachian League.
 In November 2007, Baseball America ranked Locke No. 8 on their Atlanta Braves Top 10 Prospects list.
 Locke played for the Rome Braves in 2008.
 In December 2008, Baseball America ranked Locke No. 7 on their Atlanta Braves Top 10 Prospects list.
 Locke started the 2009 season with the Myrtle Beach Pelicans.
-On June 3, 2009, the Braves traded Locke to the Pittsburgh Pirates along with Charlie Morton and Gorkys Hernández in exchange for Nate McLouth.